alachloe/projectsection/README.md

 // Day seven

 I want to start javascript its really hard i was looking the lesson we had and also some information on google i get some help from chat gpt to get a code but is really hard to execute

+// Last day

+I finish my first project
+I also finsih my presentacion

+ALL is ready